-It was refurbished and repurposed—the top floor of an old Chinese-style shophouse, with the drop ceiling removed and the big wooden roof beams exposed, and full of do-it-yourself touches like light fixtures made from bunches of bamboo poles, a solar water heater on the roof, a wooden washtub for a bathroom sink, and curtains made from old sari fabrics.
+- It was refurbished and repurposed—the top floor of an old Chinese-style shophouse, with the drop ceiling removed, the big wooden roof beams exposed, and lots of do-it-yourself touches.
+There were light fixtures made from bunches of bamboo poles, a solar water heater on the roof, a wooden washtub for a bathroom sink, and curtains made from old sari fabrics.

-It was artistic and funky—instead of putting a conventional loft bed in that high-ceilinged space, the owners built a giant black metal “birdcage” structure with a platform halfway up for a bed and a TV lounge underneath complete with hammock (it’s a wonder Melissa ever left to explore the town).
+- It was artistic and funky—instead of putting a conventional loft bed in that high-ceilinged space, the owners built a giant black metal “birdcage” structure with a platform halfway up for a bed and a TV lounge underneath complete with a hammock.
+(It’s a wonder Melissa ever left to explore the town.)
 The apartment also featured a wooden swing hanging on long chains from the roof beams, where you could swing back and forth while reading your ipad.

 Along with the rise of street art, George Town has experienced a proliferation of “theme” cafes.
 One of the most successful has been China House, two old row houses that meet in the back, while facing parallel streets.
 They’ve been joined to form a long, thin, block-long space containing a cake bakery, coffee shop, bar, music venue, art gallery, bookstore, and several restaurants.
 China House has become so popular that competitors pop up seemingly weekly, each trying to distinguish itself with a particular theme.

-In addition to eating widely and well, stalking street art, and exploring cafes, we spent our time in Penang enjoying the old architecture, especially the many ornate 19th-century Chinese temples and clan houses (self-help organizations for extended families of immigrants that evolved into powerful organizations in town and competed to show it through ostentatious architecture).
+In addition to eating widely and well, stalking street art, and exploring cafes, we spent our time in Penang enjoying the old architecture.
+We especially liked the many ornate 19th-century Chinese temples and clan houses (self-help organizations for extended families of immigrants that evolved into powerful organizations in town and competed to show it through ostentatious architecture).